David Rumakiek

-David Kevin Wato Rumakiek (born 18 July 1999) is an Indonesian professional footballer who plays as a full-back for Liga 1 club Persib Bandung.
-He is the older brother of Ramai Rumakiek.
+David Kevin Wato Rumakiek (born 18 July 1999) is an Indonesian professional footballer who plays as a left-back who plays for Liga Nusantara club Persekabpas Pasuruan.

 Club career

 Persipura Jayapura

 He was signed for Persipura Jayapura to play in Liga 1 in the 2017 season.
 Rumakiek made his professional league debut on 24 March 2018 in a match against Persela Lamongan at the Mandala Stadium, Jayapura.

 Persib Bandung

 Rumakiek was signed for Persib Bandung to play in Liga 1 in the 2022–23 season.
 He made his league debut on 16 September 2022 in a match against Barito Putera at the Gelora Bandung Lautan Api Stadium, Bandung.

 International career

 In 2018, Rumakiek represented the Indonesia U-19, in the 2018 AFC U-19 Championship.

+Personal life

+He is the older brother of Ramai Rumakiek, who is also a footballer.